johnwarden/deliberati/content/post/2022-08-17-bayesian-argumentation.md

     - Alternatively, the belief that he probably has a pulse is **necessary** for the belief that he might be a good candidate.

 As everyone knows, a Bayesian rational agent updates their beliefs when they acquire new information.
 An argument that is not informative to the agent therefore can't be persuasive.
 But a Bayesian model allows us to calculate what an agent **would** believe if they did not have that information (e.g. if they thought for some reason the candidate *didn't* have a pulse).
 This simple insight cracks open a number of ways of measuring argument **strength** other than just persuasiveness.
 In the essays on
-[Relevance and Corelevance](/relevance-and-corelevance) and [Necessity and Sufficiency](/necessity-and-suficiency) we will define these measure and see how they all relate mathematically to the information content of the argument.
+[Relevance and Corelevance](/relevance-and-corelevance) and [Necessity and Sufficiency](/necessity-and-suficiency) we will define these measure and see how they all relate mathematically to the informativeness of the argument.

-The Bayesian model also allows us to take into account the reliability of the arguer themselves.
+The Bayesian model of argumentation also allows us to take into account the reliability of the arguer themselves.
 A Bayesian rational agent will only update their beliefs if they believe the information given them.
-So for an argument to be informative it must not just be **new information**, it must come from a **reliable source**.
-This perspective shows us when what may be considered to be an *ad hominim* fallacy is actually perfectly rational[^3].
+So for an argument to be informative it must not just be **new information**, it must also be believable.
+This perspective shows us when what looks like an *ad hominim* fallacy may somteimes be perfectly rational[^3].
 These ideas are discussed in the essays on [informativeness and persuasiveness](/informativeness-and-persuasiveness).

 ## Introductory Example 2